South Atlantic Island Explorer

 Day 18-21 (Mar 31-Apr 3), At Sea

-This is a great time for wildlife and bird viewing, or attending one of our lecture series, where you can learn about our upcoming visit to the richly historic St Helena, Napoleon’s final place of exile.
-It might me a good time to hit the gym, too, if you plan to take on the 699 steps of Jacob’s Ladder, for an excellent view of Jamestown.
+This is a great time for wildlife and bird viewing or attending one of our lecture and round table series, where you can learn about our upcoming visit to the richly historic St Helena, Napoleon’s final place of exile.
+It might be a good time to hit the gym, too, if you plan to take on the 699 steps of Jacob’s Ladder on St Helena, for an excellent view of Jamestown.

 White Tern St. Helena